ddhuu/DSA_SystemDesign/07. Graph/README.md

 The topological sort algorithm takes a directed graph and returns an array of the nodes where each node appears before all the nodes it points to.
 ## 05. Number of island
 Given a 2d grid map of '1's (land) and '0's (water), count the number of islands in Time Complexity O(Vertices + Edges).
+## 06. Dijkstra algorithm
+esign and implement Dijkstra's algorithm which allows us to find the shortest path between any two vertices of a graph in Time Complexity O(E+V*log(V))